Coordinator: R. Davis

 To complete the 24-semester-hour minor in legal studies, students must take the following courses: ACCT:210 Legal Environment, POLI:215 Law and Politics, and one of the following: SOCI:255 Crime and Justice, SOCI:350 Punishment and Society, or SOCI:405 Law and Society.
 Twelve additional semester hours must be selected from the following (at least one of these electives must be at the 300 or 400 level and not already counted toward one of the above requirements): ACCT:220 Introduction to Taxation; ACCT:310 Advanced Business Law; ANTH:311 Regulating Bodies; COMM:481 Media Law; EENV:335 Environmental Laws and Regulations; PHIL:125 Justice; PHIL:122 Resolving Moral Conflicts; POLI:334 International Organizations and Law; POLI:411 Constitutional Law; POLI:412 Civil Liberties; SOCI:255 Crime and Justice; SOCI:350 Punishment and Society; SOCI:331 Social Control and Deviance; SOCI:405 Law and Society; and LGST:505 Internship in Legal Studies.
 Other courses may count as electives with the approval of the legal studies coordinator.
 No more than six semester hours from the legal studies offerings may be counted toward major requirements.
 Students minoring in legal studies are urged to take additional courses in history, economics, sociology, political science and other related fields.

-Further information may be secured from Associate Professor of Anthropology Shari Jacobson, coordinator of the legal studies program.
+Further information may be secured from Professor of Accounting Rick Davis, coordinator of the legal studies program.